jahangirzadanurlan/E-commerce-Platform/README.md

-# E-commerce-Platform

 # E-commerce Platform Microservices Project

 ![E-commerce Banner](https://some-image-link.com)

 ## Overview

-This is an e-commerce platform crafted with a microservices architecture.
-It facilitates users in buying wholesale products and reselling them in their personalized marketplace.
+This is an e-commerce platform built using a microservices architecture.
+The platform enables users to purchase wholesale products and resell them in a personalized marketplace.

-## :sparkles: Features
+## Features :star:

-- :earth_americas: Fetch Products from External API
+- **External API Integration**: Fetches products from an external API.
-- :lock: User Authentication with Spring Security and JWT
+- **Spring Security and JWT**: Handles user registration, authentication, and logout.
-- :shopping_cart: Browse Wholesale Products
-- :dollar: Resell Products
-- :alarm_clock: Automated Sale Simulation
+- **Wholesale Products**: Users can browse wholesale products at `localhost:8080/wholesale-products`.
+- **Resale Capabilities**: Users can resell purchased products, appearing at `localhost:8080/market-products`.
+- **Automated Sale Simulation**: Scheduled tasks to simulate product sales.

-## :wrench: Built With
+## Built With :hammer:

+- **Microservices Architecture**: Designed with a microservices approach.
-- **JDK 11**: Java Development Kit
+- **JDK 11**: The project is built using JDK 11.
-- **Gradle**: Build and Dependency Management
+- **Gradle**: Gradle is used for dependency management.
-- **Spring Boot**: Application Framework
+- **Spring Boot**: Used for the backend framework.
-- **PostgreSQL**: Database
+- **PostgreSQL**: Utilized for the database.
-- **Liquibase**: Database Migrations
+- **Liquibase**: Handles database migrations.
-- **Eureka Server**: Service Discovery
+- **Eureka Server**: For service discovery.
-- **Application Gateway**: API Gateway
+- **Application Gateway**: Serves as the API gateway.
-- **Docker**: Containerization
+- **Docker**: The project includes Dockerfile and docker-compose.yml for containerization.

-## :rocket: Quick Start
+## Getting Started :rocket:

 ### Prerequisites